-The core elective must be a graduate-level course outside the student's major area, area of emphasis, and/or area of applied study.
+The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study.

 Upon approval from the department, students are required to present a public recital.